kanboard/kanboard/README.markdown

 - Host anywhere (shared hosting, VPS, Raspberry Pi or localhost)
 - No external dependencies
 - **Super easy setup**, copy and paste files and you are done!
-- Translations in English, French, Brazilian Portuguese, Spanish, German, Polish, Swedish and Chinese
+- Translations in English, French, Brazilian Portuguese, Spanish, German, Polish, Swedish, Finnish, Chinese...

 Known bugs and feature requests
 -------------------------------